 When using potatoes in a dish many times we throw out the peels.
 Instead of dumping them in the trash save them for a crisp salty snack!
 You’ll want to make these in small batches after using potatoes so the peels stay fresh.

 Rinse the peels in a water bath then pat dry with a reusable unpaper towel.
 Next grease your sheet pan with a little olive oil or avocado oil and line it with the potato peels.
 Then you’ll want to sprinkle with sea salt.
 Finally bake in the oven at 400 degrees Fahrenheit for 18 minutes.
-When it’s done, strain out the broth into mason jars to freeze or in an airtight jar for the fridge.
-Be sure to freeze up any extra within 4 days.
+Store in an airtight container once they’ve cooled for up to three days.

 The cleaners in most big box stores are usually filled with tons of harmful chemicals.
 So why not make an all purpose cleaner at home with leftover citrus scraps?!
 Place leftover lemon, lime, and/or orange peels in a glass jar.
 Next, fill this jar to the top with vinegar.
 Then let sit in a dark cool place for two weeks.
 This gives the vinegar time to infuse with the citrus peel giving it better cleaning properties.